-Regulated members with a diagnosis of a disability, or those experiencing extenuating circumstances (e.g., serious illness of self or immediate family member, illness or death of family member, or sudden and unexpected changes to one's personal circumstance), may request accommodation with respect to completion of any part of the CCP.
+Individuals with a diagnosis of a disability, or those experiencing extenuating circumstances (e.g., serious illness of self or immediate family member, illness or death of family member, or sudden and unexpected changes to one's personal circumstance), may request accommodation with respect to completion of any part of the CCP.
+Accommodations may include exemption from the program for a given year, an extension of the deadline to complete one's CCP, or a change in the manner by which the CCP is completed (see examples of specific accommodations, below).